sagemathinc/cocalc/src/packages/compute/README.md

 ## Goal

 The minimal goal of this package is to connect from a nodejs process to a cocalc project, open a Jupyter notebook sync session, and provide the output.
-I.e., instead of the project itself running a kernel and providing output, the kernel will be provided by whatever client is running this @cocalc/compute!
+I.e., instead of the project itself running a kernel and providing output, the kernel will be provided by whatever client is running this `@cocalc/compute` package!

-Constraint: I want this package to remain lightweight if at all possible, so it's fast to install and uses little space.
+Concern: I want this package to remain lightweight if at all possible, so it's fast to install and uses little space.
 Also, we eventually plan to run a variant of it in a web browser, which is another reason to keep it small.
+On the other hand, to offer a really useful Jupyter kernel environment, this will probably be part of a big Docker container or something...

 ## Examples of where to run this